hsuenn/IT3385_MLOPS/README.md

 git clone https://github.com/hsuenn/IT3385_MLOPS
 ```

-Alternatively, you may download the latest zipped relesaes at [/Release]()
+Alternatively, you may download the latest zipped release at [/releases](/releases/tag/stable).
 <hr>

 After getting poetry installed, install the necessary dependencies and packages: